shota-kobayashi/redmine_tkgmap/README.md

 # redmine_tkgmap
 Adding a custom field that can choose latitude/longitude of location using google maps.
+Note: This is an English language fork of original Japanese language code.

 ----

 ##Installation
-Just put this plugin to plugin dir, and then you can select this custom field.
+Just put this plugin to plugin dir, and then you can use the custom location field.

 ```